redbear/Duo/docs/duo_getting_started_with_arduino.md

     ![image](images/Duo_RBLink.png)

 2. (Windows Only) Install USB driver.
-If you connect the Duo directly to computer, then install the Duo application USB driver.
+If you connect the Duo directly to computer, then install the Duo application USB driver and the Duo DFU USB driver.
 If you connect the  RBLink to computer, then install the RBLink USB driver.
 Please follow the [Windows Driver Installation Guide](windows_driver_installation_guide.md) to install those drivers if you havn't done it before.

 3. Download and install the corresponding Arduino IDE 1.6.7 or above for the Operating System of your computer.